asadrzv/pokedex/README.md

 The following functionality is completed:

-- [x] List of all Kanto region 151 Pokémon
+- [x] List all original 151 Kanto region Pokémon
 - [x] Tapping a Pokémon cell will open a basic details view

 ## Video Walkthrough